Matts966/alphasql/README.md

 $ dot -Tpng samples/sample1/dag.dot -o samples/sample1/dag.png
 ```

-Note that sometimes the output has cycle, and refactoring SQL files or manual editing of the dot file is needed (see [this issue]([issue](https://github.com/Matts966/alphasql/issues/2)).
+Note that sometimes the output has cycle, and refactoring SQL files or manual editing of the dot file is needed (see [this issue](https://github.com/Matts966/alphasql/issues/2)).

-If there are cycles, warning is emitted.
+If there are cycles, warning is emitted, type checker reports error, and bq_jobrunner raise error before execution.
 You can see the example in [./samples/sample-cycle](./samples/sample-cycle) .

 If you want to serially execute some statements, you can write SQL script that contains multiple statements.
 See [samples/sample1/create_interim1.sql](samples/sample1/create_interim1.sql) as an example.